 By Lupita Peimbert.

-(Culture) – It is the most revered religious figure for Mexicans and Latinos, and it has turned into a culture.
+(Culture) – It is the most revered religious figure for Mexicans and Latinos, and it has turned into popular culture.

 La Virgen de Guadalupe, Madre de Mexico, Madre de America.